 Volvo seems obsessed with safety

 I am always pushing everyone to focus: focus on a tight target, own one main benefit area that no one else can own and then shout it from the mountaintop.
-The challenge here of getting what your brand stands down to one word would be the ultimate.
+The challenge is to get what your brand stands down to one word would be the ultimate.
 I’d encourage you to take this for a test run and see where you get.
-But the bigger point is to, learn from how obsessed Volvo is around safety.
+But the bigger point is to learn from how obsessed the Volvo brand is around safety.

 I am yet to see any other brand that is so focused on one word like Volvo is with safety.
 For Volvo safety is not just a claim or demo in their TV ads, but is everything they do.

 But the real beauty for Volvo is their obsession with safety.